How to Pay Off Debt Fast

 - Sell your home.
 I know that this is a big move—pun intended. 🙂 If you’re ready to make this fairly drastic change, consider selling your house and using the equity to pay off debt fast—but only if you won’t rack up debt again.
 If you’re really serious about paying off debt and you have a good amount of equity, then this could be a good option to really kickstart your debt payoff (or to pay off debt completely).

-For many more ideas on how to cut your housing expenses, read this article.
+For more than 30 ideas on how to cut your housing expenses, read this article.

 9. Enlist support, and ignore the naysayers.